 There have been very successful cruising couples on boats as small as 24 feet and I’ve known singlehanders on 60-footers.
 I tend to prefer smaller boats (35 to 40 feet for a couple) as being more manageable (and budget-friendly) but you may have a different vision and be willing to make the compromises to make it work for you.

-Skills.
 Some cruisers have built their skills up over the years, learning as they went: sailing, navigation, weather, mechanical systems, electronics and so on.
-Others take extensive, intensive, formal classes such as those offered at Cruiser’s University.
+Others take extensive, intensive, formal classes such as those offered at Cruiser’s University at the Annapolis Boat Show.
 And everything in between.
 While it’s imperative that you get the necessary skills, there are many ways to get there and as with most things, there’s often a tradeoff between cost and time.